Kostinbrod: History

 Kostinbrod has been known for its mineral waters since Roman times.
 To the south of it, on its outskirts, passed an ancient Roman road to Constantinople.
 In the Izvoro area, opposite today's Coca-Cola plant, there was a Roman bath, the remains of which are still visible today.

 In Kostinbrod there are two unique ancient monuments - the late Roman Residence Skretiska (palatium Scretisca) of Constantine the Great and the Road Station Skretiska (Mutatio Scretisca) (the first stop west of Serdica on the ancient trans-Balkan diagonal road), as well as the early Byzantine settlement Krati.
-In antiquity, this area was fertile, near a hot mineral spring and an important road to the right bank of the Belitsa River, a tributary of the Blato River. -Important periods: Residence Skretiska (IV-V century AD), Unfortified village, Early Byzantine fortified settlement Kratiskara.
+In antiquity, this area was fertile, near a hot mineral spring and an important road to the right bank of the Belitsa River, a tributary of the Blato River.

+Important periods: Residence Skretiska (4th–5th century AD), Unfortified village, Early Byzantine fortified settlement Kratiskara.

 There are many reasons why researchers refer to the fact that the Residence Skretiska was the preferred place of residence of Constantine the Great during his visits to Serdica and that it originated as an imperial residence, among which is that the years of its construction coincide with the beginning of his long stays in Serdica, and his famous phrase "Serdica is my Rome!" is well known.
 Among the materials from the end of the 3rd - beginning of the 4th century, discovered during the archeological research in 1973 - 1978 under the direction of arch.
 Violeta Bozhilova paleoornithologist Prof. Zlatozar Boev has found a well-preserved skull of a Great white pelican Pelecanus onocrotalus.
 Probably the residence was maintained by the governor of the province of Serdica.
 It is also possible that the palatium / praetorium Scretisca was used by the bishops-delegates of the Council of Serdica (343).